Thou shalt not kill: Jewish doctrine

 In the Talmud, Genesis 9:5 is interpreted as a prohibition against killing oneself, and Genesis 9:6 is "cited in support for the prohibition of abortion."

 According to the Mishnah (older part of the Talmud), it is said of Hillel the Elder that he saw a skull that was floating on top of the water and he said (to it): "Since you drowned [others, others] drowned you.
 And in the end, those that drowned you will be drowned."
 From Rabbi Tarfon and Rabbi Akiva it is stated in the Mishnah: "If we were on the Sanhedrin, nobody would have ever been executed."

 According to conservative rabbi Louis Ginzberg, every slain man who, because of murdering, died before their time shall stay in outer part of Sheol until the course of the time predestined them is run.

 New Testament doctrine

 The New Testament is in agreement that murder is a grave moral evil, and maintains the Old Testament view of bloodguilt.
-Jesus himself repeats and expands upon the commandment, "Do not murder."
+But Jesus himself expands upon the commandment, "Do not kill," by admonishing against any experience of anger against another being met by any action other than forgiveness.
 The New Testament depicts Jesus as explaining that murder, as well as other sins, comes from the heart.

 For out of the heart come evil intentions, murder, adultery, sexual immorality, theft, false witness, slander.